 Performs other job-related duties as assigned.

-Associate degree or and over four (4) years of relevant full-time experience.
+Associate's Degree or equivalent preferred and one (1) years of relevant full-time experience.

 Equivalent = minimum of (34) credit hours and Six (6) years of relevant full-time experience.